 Sometimes you might just have to accept that your Jeep will squeal a bit and need to live with it.

 Another culprit that emits a squeaking noise is your exhaust.
 Not normally the system itself but rather the brackets and bolts holding the pipes together.

-Exhaust are under extreme vibrations, especially on a dirt road, bolts tend to work themselves loose.
+Exhaust is under extreme vibrations, especially on a dirt road, bolts tend to work themselves loose.
 Sometimes just enough to start chaffing and squealing but not enough to come off completely.
 Take a ratchet set and tighten all the exhaust system bolts and support brackets firmly.